Adversarial Robustness of Partitioned Quantum Classifiers: Experimental Results

-Here, we examine the robustness of the classifiers with different depths to adversarial perturbations targeting their intermediate layers for each case of binary and four-class classification.
-We explore three different scenarios for the number of qubits on which the adversarial layers can act.
+\paragraph{Global and Local Adversarial Layers:} We explore three different scenarios for the number of qubits on which the adversarial layers can act.
 In the first settings, we assume the adversarial layers can impact all the qubits in the circuit, similar to adversarial layer 1 in Fig. \ref{fig:experimental-settup}, and study the effects of adding one or more blocks of such layers to the architecture.
 In the other two settings, the adversarial layers are restricted to acting only on local qubits, similar to adversarial layer 0 in Fig. \ref{fig:experimental-settup}.
-To examine the effects of these adversarial layers across different scenarios we select two sets of local qubits and ensure these sets remain consistent across experiments.
-In the second scenario, the adversarial layers are set to act on qubits $3, 4, \text { and } 5$, while in the third scenario, they act on qubits $5$ through $8$.
+In the two settings where we study local adversarial gates, we consider gates acting on either three or four qubits.
+For each setting, we select a random block of consecutive qubits on which the adversarial gates act: three neighboring qubits for the three-qubit gates, and four neighboring qubits for the four-qubit gates.
+To ensure consistency across all experiments, we fix these selections: all three-qubit adversarial gates act on qubits $3, 4, 5$, and all four-qubit gates act on qubits $5,6,7,8$.